tlevine/www.thomaslevine.com/content/!/open-data-500-data-package/index.md

 main "full list" page.

 ### Schema of the companies file
-The dataset is a single CSV file, where each row is a company and most columns are answers to questionnaire questions.
+This version of the dataset is a single CSV file, where each row is a company and most columns are answers to questionnaire questions.
 (I think!
 Remember that I'm guessing at all of this.)
 Here are the columns that I think to come from the first page of the questionnaire.